hankuipeng/DAL-HERS/README.md

 conda activate DAL-HERS
 ```
-Then the user may need to install a few other Python packages, such as pytorch, torchvision, opencv, etc. These packages can be installed with pip in terminal.
+The user may need to install a few other Python packages, such as pytorch, torchvision, opencv, etc. These packages can be installed with pip in terminal.

 ## Model set-up